MathematicsFebruary 8, 2022

 Pre-Calculus Math 30S (1 Credit) PCMR3S

 The course comprises a high-level study of theoretical mathematics with an emphasis on problem solving and mental mathematics.
-The topics include the study of algebra, quadratic functions, reciprocal functions, and trigonometry.
+The topics include the study of algebra, quadratic functions, rational equations, radicals, systems of equations and inequalities, reciprocal functions, and trigonometry.
 After completing this course, students are encouraged to continue with Pre-Calculus 40S, Applied Math 40S or Essential Math 40S.
 The prerequisite for this course is Intro to Applied and Pre-Calculus Math 20S.

 Applied Math 40S (1 Credit) APMR4S

-A graphing approach to problem solving highlights this course, as such, a graphing calculator is required.
+A graphing approach to problem solving highlights this course, graphing calculators and Desmos are used to facilitate learning in this course.
 Calculators are available for loan from the teacher if needed.
 This course includes the topics: financial mathematics, logical reasoning, probability, relations and functions, and design and measurement.
 The prerequisite for this course is Pre-Calculus 30S or Applied Math 30S.

 Essential Math 40S (1 Credit) ESMR4S

 Unit topics include analysis of games and numbers, vehicle finance, home finance, statistics, geometry, trigonometry, precision measurement, business finance, a career life project, and probability.
-The prerequisite for this course is Grade 11 Math.
+The prerequisite for this course is any Grade 11 Math course.

 Pre-Calculus Math 40S (1 Credit) PCMR4S